sabhavathyashwanth/flight-fare-prediction/README.md

 # flight-fare-prediction
 This project predicts the fare prices of the flights.
+Utilised various machine learning models like Random Forest, XG Boost, SVM, Decision Tree to boost the performance of the model.